josuneha/AzureBigData-analytics/Hands-on lab/Before the HOL - Big data and visualization.md

    ![The Azure storage account creation form is filled out with values as outlined above.](media/azure-storage-create-blade.png 'Storage Account Creation')

+   >**Note**: There may be changes in the Azure UI.
+If you do not see the option to provision **RA-GRS** replication, choose **GRS** and select **Make read access to data available in the event of regional unavailability**.
+You may also not have the option to select the storage account type.

 4. Select **Review + create (8)**.

 5. Wait for validation to pass, then select **Create**.